Silicon Valley Bank: Shares fall as fears persist about failed US bank

 In London, the FTSE 100 index was down 2.3%, with shares falling even after HSBC agreed to buy SVB's UK arm.

+US markets also opened lower as bank stocks tumbled in early trading.

-Stock markets in Frankfurt, Paris and Milan also suffered sharp losses.
+Stock markets in Frankfurt, Paris and Milan suffered sharp losses.

 George Godber, fund manager at Polar Capital, said markets were falling because of "a fear of what else might lie out there".